gosu/releasy/README.md

 The project can build one or more release folders:

+* `:source`
-* `:source` - Plain source folder, which can be used by anyone with Ruby already installed.
+  - Plain source folder, which can be used by anyone with Ruby already installed.
+  - See {Releasy::Builders::Source}
+* `:osx_app`
-* `:osx_app` - OS X application bundle (.app) build, requiring a pre-made Ruby OS X wrapper.
+  - OS X application bundle (.app) build, requiring a pre-made Ruby OS X wrapper.
 Note that this only contains binary gems for Gosu, TexPlay and Chipmunk, but will work with applications using any other source gems.
+  - See {Releasy::Builders::OsxApp}
+* `:windows_folder`
-* `:windows_folder` - A folder containing Ruby, application source files and an EXE to run them [creation on Windows only].
+  - A folder containing Ruby, application source files and an EXE to run them [creation on _Windows only_].
+  - See {Releasy::Builders::WindowsFolder}
+* `:windows_wrapped`
-* `:windows_wrapped` - A folder containing Ruby, application source files and an EXE to run them, requiring a copy of a RubyInstaller archive [creation on OSX/Linux].
+  - A folder containing Ruby, application source files and an EXE to run them, requiring a copy of a RubyInstaller archive [creation on _OS X/Linux_].
+  - Creates larger release than other Windows build options.
+  - See {Releasy::Builders::WindowsWrapped}
+* `:windows_installer`
-* `:windows_installer` - A regular Windows installer [creation on Windows only and requires InnoSetup to be installed].
+  - A regular Windows installer [creation on _Windows only and requires [InnoSetup](http://www.jrsoftware.org/isinfo.php) to be installed_].
+  - See {Releasy::Builders::WindowsInstaller}
+* `:windows_standalone`
-* `:windows_standalone` - Standalone EXE file that self-extracts to a temporary directory - slower startup than the other Windows options [creation on Windows only].
+  - Standalone EXE file that self-extracts to a temporary directory, which is the default behaviour for Ocra [creation on _Windows only_].
+  - Slower startup than the other Windows build options (up to 2s slower).
+  - See {Releasy::Builders::WindowsStandalone}

+See {Releasy::Project#add_build}

 Package types supported
 -----------------------

 Optionally, release folders can be packaged into an archive using one or more of:

+* `:"7z"`
+  - 7Zip format (.7z - Best compression).
+  - See {Releasy::Packagers::SevenZip}
+* `:dmg`
-* `:dmg` - OS X self-extractor (.dmg - requires `hdiutil` to be installed, so only available on OS X).
+  - OS X self-extractor (.dmg - requires `hdiutil` to be installed, so only available on OS X).
+  - See {Releasy::Packagers::Dmg}
+* `:exe`
-* `:exe` - Windows self-extractor (.exe - Includes a 7z decompression module, so not efficient for small releases).
+  - Windows self-extractor (.exe - Includes a 7z decompression module, so not efficient for small releases).
-* `:"7z"` - 7Zip format (.7z - Best compression).
+  - See {Releasy::Packagers::Exe}
+* `:tar_bz2`
-* `:tar_bz2` - BZip2 tarball (.tar.bz2).
+  - Bzip2 tarball (.tar.bz2).
+  - See {Releasy::Packagers::TarBzip2}
+* `:tar_gz`
-* `:tar_gz` - GZip tarball (.tar.gz).
+  - Gzip tarball (.tar.gz).
+  - See {Releasy::Packagers::TarGzip}
+* `:zip`
-* `:zip` - Standard zip format (.zip - Poor compression, but best compatibility).
+  - Standard zip format (.zip - Poor compression, but best compatibility).
+  - See {Releasy::Packagers::Zip}

+See {Releasy::Mixins::HasPackagers#add_package}

 Deploy types supported
 ----------------------

 Optionally, packaged releases can be deployed using one or more of:

+* `:github`
-* `:github` - Upload to a Github project's downloads page.
+  - Upload to a Github project's downloads page.
+  - See {Releasy::Deployers::Github}
+* `:local`
-* `:local` - Copy files locally, for example into a local web server or dropbox folder.
+  - Copy files locally, for example into a local web server or dropbox folder.
+  - See {Releasy::Deployers::Local}
+* `:rsync`
-* `:rsync` - Upload to remote server with rsync (requires 'rsync' command be installed).
+  - Upload to remote server with rsync (requires 'rsync' command be installed).
+  - See {Releasy::Deployers::Rsync}

+See {Releasy::Project#add_deploy}

 Example
 -------